 The world record was set on 23rd September 1988 on Harlech Beach in Gwynedd, Wales when a male leatherback turtle was washed ashore after becoming tangled in fishing nets.
 In fact, this giant set several records as it measured 9 feet and 5.5 inches from the tip of its beak to the tip of its tail, while weighing a massive 2,019 pounds.
-Not only that, but it was actually estimated to be around 100 years old at the time of its death.
+Not only that but it was actually estimated to be around 100 years old at the time of its death.

 Incredibly, the Wildlife Trust received a phone call from a farmer saying that a “monster” had washed up on the beach that was bigger than a cow and the shape of a Volkswagon Beetle car!
-Upon hearing the news of this huge specimen, Cardiff museum immediately said that they wanted it, so the Wildlife Trust got it onto a trailer and drove it to Cardiff the next morning.
+Upon hearing the news of this huge specimen, Cardiff Museum immediately said that they wanted it, so the Wildlife Trust got it onto a trailer and drove it to Cardiff the next morning.
 At the museum, they hired a crane to lift the giant turtle, but it was so heavy that it caused all of the weight warning alarms to go off on the crane.
 The massive leatherback was preserved and has been on display in the National Museum of Wales since 16th February 1990 where it remains to this day.

-Giant Sea Turtles From Long Ago: A 15 Pound Prehistoric Species that was the Largest Sea Turtle to Ever Live!
+Giant Sea Turtles From Long Ago: A 15-Pound Prehistoric Species that was the Largest Sea Turtle to Ever Live!

 Today, the largest sea turtles in the world are leatherbacks that can reach more than nine feet long.
-However the largest sea turtle to ever live was named Archelon, and roamed the Earth during the time of dinosaurs.
+However, the largest sea turtle to ever live was named Archelon, and roamed the Earth during the time of dinosaurs.

 Archelon measured up to 15 feet in length from its head to tail.
 When measuring flipper to flipper, Archelon was 13 feet wide.
-Finally, the giant ancient sea turtle weight up to 4,900 pounds, or roughly 2.5 times the size of today’s largest sea turtles!
+Finally, the giant ancient sea turtle weighs up to 4,900 pounds, or roughly 2.5 times the size of today’s largest sea turtles!

 Archelon lived in the late Cretaceous Period and went extinct around the same time as the dinosaurs.
 Today, the last traces of Archelon can only be found in museums, as modern sea turtles don’t trace their lineage back to this giant species.

-How do Sea Turtles Compare with other Turtles?
+How do Sea Turtles Compare with Other Turtles?

 Despite not being as large as the now-extinct sea turtles from the Late Cretaceous period, sea turtles nowadays are still doing pretty well size-wise against other types of turtles.